saeedkhattak/newGitTest/README.md

 # newGitTest
-just to learn how github works
+just to learn how github work
+i am making these changes just to see what happns